WDI-SEA/react-development-course-materials/Instructor-Guide.md

 ## Course Details
-React Development is a 40-hour course, delivered in either 5 day full-time or 10 week part time (two 2-hour sessions a week) format.
+React Development is a 40-hour course, delivered in either a 5 day full-time or a 10 week part time (two 2-hour sessions a week) format.
 Incoming students should have a familiarity with HTML and the Document Object Model (DOM), along with a working knowledge of JavaScript programming and functions, objects, arrays, and classes.

 Once enrolled, students complete approximately 4 hours of pre-work on the myGA platform.